Kingston NV2 2TB Review

 A potential concern is the rather incomplete spec sheet.
 Again, there is no mention of NAND type or controller, so we don’t know much at all about the former.
 And as for the controller, you may need to remove a ‘warranty-void’ sticker to find out.
 In other words, Kingston may be flexible with these details as long as sequential performance, Gen4 interface, and endurance ratings remain the same.

 Then again, this is a budget SSD, and as long as it delivers on its base premises these details probably don’t matter to the vast majority of users.
-At the time of writing, the Kingston NV2 2TB is nevertheless one of the most affordable SSDs at this capacity – and quite a capable one at that – meaning that it offers exceptional value.
+At the time of writing, the Kingston NV2 2TB is nevertheless one of the most affordable SSDs at this capacity – and quite a capable one at that.

 A Gen4 PCIe/NVMe SSD for the price of a SATA model, offering performance on par with older high-end drives.